 Speaking of training treats, these treats are great because they are tiny, are low in calories and dogs adore them.
 And of course, you don’t only have to use them for training.
 Training treats are great for tiny dogs, and dogs who are overweight.
 You can still give your little chunk a treat now and then but not feel like you are making their weight problem worse.

 There are other treats besides training treats though.
 I like to give my 4 dogs a dental chew treat after their breakfast.
 They love Ark Naturals and I have been using them for years.
 So far, their teeth are great and Lucas’ teeth have actually improved since I got him.
 I owe a lot of it to these dental chews.

 Now if you want to go all out and celebrate with some real treats, you can always get them some cookies for dogs.
-Both Amazon and Chewy have some yummy looking cookie choices or your sure to find some at your local big box pet store.
+Both Amazon and Chewy have some yummy-looking cookie choices or you are sure to find some at your local big-box pet store.

 We haven’t tried these below but I think they are so cute (they come in blue too):

 Taking care of your dog’s dental health is vital to their overall well-being.
 Ask your veterinarian what toothbrush and toothpaste he recommends and fill your dog’s Christmas stocking with a combination toothbrush and toothpaste package.
 Your dog may not love getting his teeth brushed, but he will be rewarded with a longer and healthier life.

 For small dogs, I like using a baby toothbrush.
 And I always get the toothpaste that has a meat taste to it so my dogs are better about letting me brush their teeth.
 For one of my dogs, I use a finger brush because he freaks out over the other kind.
 The finger brushes actually are easier to use in many cases.